 We conducted a chi-square test for the outcome measure of the comprehension question and the status quo condition manipulation.
 We found that ….

-Light bulb preference: Status quo, default, and past-behavior
+Light bulb preference: status quo and default

-We conducted a three-way factorial ANOVA on light bulb preference continuous measure.
-We found … [summary of main effects followed by interactions, and for interactions of interest Tukey posthocs]
+We conducted a two-way factorial ANOVA on light bulb preference continuous measure.
+We found … [summary of main effects followed by interactions, and for interactions of interest Tukey post-hoc comparisons]

-Perceived direct/indirect endorsement and effort: Status quo, default, and past-behavior
+Perceived direct/indirect endorsement and effort: status quo and default

-We conducted a three-way factorial ANOVA on perceived direct/indirect endorsement and effort.
-We found … [summary of main effects followed by interactions, and for interactions of interest Tukey posthocs]
+We conducted a two-way factorial ANOVA on perceived direct/indirect endorsement and effort.
+We found … [summary of main effects followed by interactions, and for interactions of interest Tukey post-hoc comparisons]

 Exploratory analyses